feyi-codes2/alx-system_engineering-devops/0x00-shell_basics/README.md

-copying html files to parent directory
+creating copies of html files to parent directory